Public Records Information

 The City of Hesperia has adopted a complete Records Management Program.
 The City Clerk is responsible for overseeing compliance with the Public Records Act and strives to provide assistance to all requesters.
 The Clerk's Records Management Program monitors the disposition of all City records including storage, destruction, and archival retention off-site either by paper storage or optical imaging.
 Elements of the program include the preparation of Records Management retention and destruction schedules for all City departments and coordinate departmental response to requests, protects records from destruction and fulfills requests within the adopted timelines.

-Submit a online, fill out a request form, or give a written description of the intended records and mail or drop it off in the Clerk's Office at 9700 Seventh Avenue, Hesperia, CA 92345.
+Submit a Public Records Request online, fill out a request form, or give a written description of the intended records and mail or drop it off in the Clerk's Office at 9700 Seventh Avenue, Hesperia, CA 92345.
 You may also contact us directly at (760) 947-1026 to request records.

 Statements of economic interest filed by state and local public officials are public records.
 The agencies that retain filed statements must make them available for public inspection or reproduction during regular business hours no later than the second business day after they are received unless the statements are five or more years old.